 Getting into the habit of setting aside money each month can help you when life throws an unexpected expense your way.
 Even if it’s just a small amount from each paycheck, every little bit adds up.

 Having an emergency fund can protect your savings and ease financial stress when you encounter surprise expenses.
-Today we’re going to cover easy ways you can start building your own emergency fund so you can have peace of mind when emergencies show up.
+Today we’re going to cover easy ways on how to start an emergency fund so you can have peace of mind when emergencies show up.

 - How to stop living paycheck to paycheck